fiinix/fiinix.github.io/_posts/2012/03/2012-03-26-this-monday-sucks-a-little-less.md

 date: 2012-03-26T11:54:00+00:00
 author: Carlos
 layout: post
-tags: [England, Coffee, "Eight Point Nine", Chart, "Monday Sucks"]
+tags: [England, Coffee, "Eight Point Nine", Data, Mondays]
-category: personal
+category: Life
 excerpt: "In which I make a chart depicting the levels Days of the week sucks and get a coffee delivery from the UK."
 ---
 Some times Mondays just suck, don't they?
 Probably where they expression "Having a case of the Mondays" comes from.
 As a "fun" exercise, if you type in "mondays sucks" into Google you get about 130 000 000 (130 million) results.
 No try typing in "fridays sucks" and you're presented with a measly 5 370 000 results.